dmastroianni/f1-predictions/README.md

 For over 20 years I have been playing a prediction game of F1 competitive sessions (quali and races, and more recently sprint qualis and sprint races) with a friend back in Brazil using a shared spreadsheet.

+# IMPORTANT
+I am creating this project to experiment with things that are new for me or that I haven't done in a while.
+Even though the visibility of the project is public, shall you decide to use it, please do so at your own risk.

 This web app digitizes that experience with a modern, easy-to-use interface built on Firebase.

 ## Features